 Visa and MasterCard are widely accepted by most establishments in larger cities such as Ica, Ayacucho, and Lima.
 Identification is usually required for credit card purchases.
-Normally a passport will suffice, but you may be required to have some form of Peruvian I.D.
+Normally a passport will suffice.
 You should check with the merchant before you pay by credit card.
 You may be charged a fee by the local establishment and/or by your bank or credit card company.
 You should notify your bank or credit card company of your travel plans and ask about fees.
 Some credit cards do not charge foreign transaction fees.
 Only cash is accepted in small towns or rural villages like Cordova.
 Be careful of credit card fraud.
 It is recommend that at least one person on your trip brings a credit card, kept in a safe location, in case of emergencies.